Skip to main content

 Many of the body’s own endocrine systems operate in a pulsatile manner.
 Hormones are released in bursts, followed by periods of lower concentration.
 This pattern appears to be optimal for maintaining receptor sensitivity.

 However, other studies suggest that for certain systems, the pulse itself is key.
-For example, in human umbilical vein endothelial cells, pulsed and continuous estradiol treatments led to significantly different profiles, particularly in pathways related to the cell cycle and apoptosis.
+For example, in human umbilical vein endothelial cells, pulsed and continuous estradiol treatments led to significantly different gene expression profiles, particularly in pathways related to the cell cycle and apoptosis.
 This suggests that the kinetic profile can selectively activate different intracellular pathways, leading to different biological outcomes even with the same total hormone exposure.

 What Is the Genomic versus Non-Genomic Impact?